Excision-Mail/Excision-Mail/INSTALLATION.md

  * KMail
  * Evolution
  * mutt/neomutt
- * Lieterally anything in the world, AnsiMail is configured to make everyone autodetect all ports and domain setting automatically
+ * Lieterally anything in the world, AnsiMail is configured to make everyone autodetect all ports and domain settings automatically

 Your username is `<admin>@<domain.tld>`, where you fill your own credentials and your password is what you set in the previous step.